 And love itself have rest.

 Though the night was made for loving,

 And the day returns too soon,

 By the light of the moon.

 So We’ll Go No More A-Roving is nothing quite like the epics and long displays of emotion that made Byron so famous in his day, but there’s a lot of meaning within these three simple stanzas.
-The poem is designed to be easily read and to flow off the tongue — its ABAB format is one of the most pleasant to read and understand, and it uses metaphorical imagery often.
+So We’ll Go No More a Roving is designed to be easily read and to flow off the tongue — its ABAB format is one of the most pleasant to read and understand, and it uses metaphorical imagery often.
 Byron evokes images of the heart and the soul, as well as a sword and sheath.
 This is a clever choice on his part; by pairing the metaphorical images with the literal one, it is easier to understand his meaning without it being lost entirely in non-literal exclamations.

 During the second, metaphorical stanza, the narrator is describing the process of aging.
 Eventually, a sheath that is used too often becomes worn out; it is the same, they claim, with a heart and soul that desires the night, but exist within a body that is losing its ability to enjoy itself — it too is becoming worn out.
 They still believe that the night itself exists for the kind of aimless wandering they’ve been enjoying, but it doesn’t matter — that period in their life is ended.
 It’s time to grow up, whether they want to or not, because they now need rest more than they need to rove all night.

 Another interpretation could be that So We’ll Go No More a Roving describes a romance ended early.
 To describe that the heart remains “as loving” and that the night is made for that purpose could be to suggest a one-night stand between the narrator and another person, the “we” of “yet we’ll go no more a-roving.”
 Now that the day has returned, the narrator may be suggesting, the romance is ended, and they must both return to their lives, for he does not have it in him to continue the romance beyond that one night together.